Who Runs The PGA Championship?

 Its PGA Professional Championship sees the top 20 PGA Pros qualify for the PGA Championship, which is something unique about the men's Major.
 It is also the only men's Major that is exclusively for professional players, with The Masters, the US Open and the Open all inviting amateurs.

 Consequently, fans often regard the field as the strongest in professional golf, reinforced by the Official World Golf Ranking, which routinely gives the PGA Championship the highest ‘strength of field’ rating each year.
-The tournament regularly features all of the world's top 100 barring any injuries.
+The tournament regularly features almost all of the world's top 100 players.

 Now the second Major in the golfing calendar, the PGA Championship moved from a traditional August event to the currently scheduled May event in 2019.